wolfman1986/nist-control-mapping/methodology.md

 ## Evaluation Approach
 Each control and risk was reviewed using the following questions:
-- Is there a clear control requirement?
+- Is there a clear control requirement in the authoritative source?
 - Is there evidence that the control exists?
 - Is the evidence current and relevant?
 - Are there gaps or exceptions?